Discover this amazing volcanic lake

 In fact, the area around Rome is the true home of several volcanic lakes.
 One of the lakes, Lake Nemi, is located near our cozy Olive Tree Hill and so we invite you to live this experience with us!

-The town of Nemi, perched on the lip of the volcanic crater, is extremly appealing.
-Whether you’re interested in mythology, history, food and authentic Italian small town life, Nemi will capture your attention.
+The town of Nemi, perched on the lip of the volcanic crater, is extremely appealing.
+Whether you’re interested in mythology, history, food, or authentic Italian small-town life, Nemi will capture your attention.